 Choosing between Runway and Causal?
 Read this before you decide

-Picture this: You’re a Series B CFO juggling three business units, each with its own messy spreadsheet.
+Picture this: you’re the person who owns the model for three business units, each with its own messy spreadsheet.
 One wrong formula, and you're off by thousands.
 You need:

 • Speed (so late-night crunches don’t become routine)